Reinforcement Learning for Chess

 January 2024

-Zero-like reinforcement learning model for chess, similar to the DeepMind’s AlphaZero approach.
+Zero-like reinforcement learning model, Monte Carlo Tree Search for hexapawn chess, similar to the DeepMind’s AlphaZero approach.
+And visualisation of tree search.

 High-level training loop of the zero-like reinforcement learning pipeline.
-Thank you Dominik Klein and his book β€œNeural Networks for Chess”.

 Training without input data: in zero-sum self-play game two players play against each other for a bit.
 The game results compared with the model’s predictions, the network is updated, then self-play again with the updated predictions, then network updated, then self-play, … self-learning…